 What is a Heart Health Check?

-Heart Disease and stroke is the leading cause of death for both men & women in Australia.
+Heart Disease and stroke is the leading cause of death for both men and women in Australia.
+As a global reminder for everyone to address heart health and stop cardiovascular disease, World Heart Day takes place on 29 September every year.

 Your GP can help reduce your risk of a heart attack through a heart health assessment.